Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "Okay.
 F’real now: How you feelin’?
 We just got nuked so I doubt it’s roses."

-*"Considerin’* we just got nuked, I feel fuckin’ great," Daar chittered so deep in the bass register it was like hearing a chipmunk nesting in a bucket.
+"*Considerin’* we just got nuked, I feel fuckin’ great," Daar chittered so deep in the bass register it was like hearing a chipmunk nesting in a bucket.
 A grim laugh, by Gaoian standards.

 "Your ribs okay?"